hexbatch/apple-core/core-docs/core-concepts/element.md

 # Elements

-Elements contain the data and hold the event listeners.
+Elements contain one or more attributes defined by the type they come from.
+Elements can be put into sets.